PabloLION/symmetric-secret-share/README.md

 - Temporarily supports only text files (only tested with `.env`).
 - Best used to store/share secrets and configurations.
 - Key should be a 32-byte long string, meanly, 32 ASCII, 16 two-byte UTF-8 or 8 four-byte UTF-8 characters.
 - (FAQ) If you share with GitHub (like the example), please notice that there's a 5 minutes cool-down on refreshing.
-[Detail](https://stackoverflow.com/questions/46551413/github-not-update-raw-after-commit)
+[Detail](https://stackoverflow.com/questions/46551413/github-not-update-raw-after-commit) However, GitHub Gist seems doesn't have this cool-down limitation.

 ## Use

-1. Install CLI: `pip3 install symmetric-secrete-share`.
+1. Install CLI: `pip3 install symmetric-secret-share`.
 2. Check the [Tutorial Chapter](#Tutorial) and `sss --help`.
 3. Recommended: set up a global key chain with `sss key`, or you would have to input a key every time.
 4. Get a config like `$REPO_ROOT/tests/injection/sss.json`.
 The JSON-schema in `$schema` of this file will help you write the config file.